-Picking an electronic signature vendor is an important decision.
-The product doesn’t just need to be convenient, but it also needs to produce documents that will be legally valid for the life of the document.
+Picking a digital signature vendor is an important decision.
+The product needs to be easy to use, and it also needs to produce documents that will be legally valid for the life of the document with no reliance on a third party.
 It can be confusing to find out if a vendor meets your needs, but never fear.
 We’ve come up with a handy checklist of eight things you should look for in a digital signature vendor.

-1. Authentication and Identification Users must prove they are who they say they are by providing, validating or accessing some type of shared information.
+1. Identity Authentication SIGNers must prove they are who they say they are by providing, validating or accessing some type of shared information.

-- Does the digital signature service require users to prove their identity before applying an electronic signature to a document?
+- Does the digital signature service require users to prove their identity before applying a digital signature to a document?

 - How strong is the authentication method?
-Does the system require that a user only receive an email, or does it require them to enter a PIN or password, or enter a code delivered to their mobile device?
+Does the system require that a user only receive an email, or does it require them to answer private questions or enter a code delivered to their mobile device?

-- Can documents be accessed without authentication after signature?
+- Can documents be accessed without authentication after being signed?

-2. Audit Trail A feature that tracks the actions of signers and documents in each transaction to provide evidence of the entire transaction taking place.
+2. Audit Trail A feature that tracks EVERY action of THE signers and documents in each transaction to provide COMPREHENSIVE evidence of the entire transaction taking place.

 - Does the signature solution track every event in the signature process?